kalviumcommunity/Role_Swap/README.md

 Refine scenario content and assessment criteria based on design considerations.

-Phase 2: Setup & Core Development
+Phase 2: Setup \& Core Development

-Day 4: Git Repository Setup & Basic Project Structure
+Day 4: Git Repository Setup \& Basic Project Structure

-Initialize a new Git repository for the project.
+Initialize a new Git Repository for the project.